 For a look at these habits in practice, check out this video on how to prevent running injuries for good!

-This is going to help peel the quad off of the IT band.
-Allowing the muscles to separate will help them recover more fully.
+This will help peel the quad off of the IT band, allowing the muscles to separate will help them recover more fully.

 Fixing The Pain: Single-Leg Deadlift

 The foam roller helps ease the pain, but this exercise is going to help prevent the pain from coming back.
 To start this exercise: